Unboxed-Software/solana-course/content/token-swap.md

 After that comes the constant representing the Token Program ID followed by the constant representing the Token Swap Program ID.

 Next, there are 4 pairs of number arguments representing numerators and denominators for the trade fee, owner trade fee, owner withdraw fee, and host fee.
-Lets explain each of these:
+The instruction uses the numerator and denominator for each to calculate the percentage of the fee.
+Lets explain each of the fees:
 1. **Trade fee** - fees that are retained by the swap pool token accounts during a trade and increase the redeemable value of LP-tokens.
 This fee rewards users for providing liquidity to the swap pool.
 2. **Owner trade fee** - fees that are retained by the swap pool token accounts during a trade, with the equivalent in LP-tokens minted to the owner of the program
 3. **Owner withdraw fee** - extra LP-tokens that are sent to the owner on every withdrawal